atsu0203/smartphone-community/README.md

 The SNS that shares information from smartphones

-To get the app running:
+＃To get the app running:

 bundle install
 rails db:migrate